MohGovIL/Clinical-Documentation/docs/get_started/internationalization.md

 # Internationalization

-This project developed as part of plan of promotion electric health in Israel by Israeli Ministry Of Health and appointed first to Israeli developers community.
+This project sponsored by Israeli Ministry Of Health to promote EMR products in Israel and designed first for Israeli developers community.

-Therefore the initial status after installation is match to Israeli clinics.
+Therefore the initial status after installation compatible with Israeli clinics by default.

 Most of Israeli behavior enable to change by settings manager and part waiting to development in the future.